 I have been working with dogs for over 17 years now and prior to that, I have years of experience in breeding and showing, as a former Dog Handling Champion.
 I am also a qualified Dog Groomer.

 Dogskool is also a proud sponsor of Alsager Animals in Need in Cheshire and I have worked with Animal Lifeline to assist stray or abandoned dogs in the area.

-I have 5 dogs of my own, 4 Border Collies and a Sheltie and enjoy Flyball, including competing at Crufts, the British Flyball Championships and the European Flyball Championships.
-We were delighted to make the Crufts Flyball Final in 2017 with The Carry On’s Flyball Team, finishing Third overall, with all the team dogs trained in my beginners Flyball class originally!
+I have 4 dogs of my own, 3 Border Collies and a Sheltie and enjoy Flyball, including competing at Crufts, the British Flyball Championships and the European Flyball Championships.
+We were delighted to make the Crufts Flyball Final in 2017 with my Flyball team, finishing Third overall, with all the team dogs trained in my beginners Flyball class originally!
 I also ride horses, just to keep me busy!